Esri/jsapi-resources/esm-samples/rollup/README.md

 This repo demonstrates how to use the [`@arcgis/core`](https://www.npmjs.com/package/@arcgis/core) ES modules with rollup.

 ## Known Issues
+- At 4.27, we removed CommonJS dependencies from the sample's build pipeline.
 - If you are using rollup `3.14.0` - `3.16.0`, to improve bundling performance set the `output.experimentalDeepDynamicChunkOptimization` flag to `true`.
 Reference this rollup [pull request](https://github.com/rollup/rollup/pull/4837).
 This issue can also be resolved by upgrading to `3.17.0`+.
 - It is recommended to upgrade `@rollup/plugin-terser` to `v0.4.0` or later.
 Previous versions have noticeably slower performance compared to `rollup-plugin-terser`.
 More information is available in the plugin's [CHANGELOG](https://github.com/rollup/plugins/blob/master/packages/terser/CHANGELOG.md#v040).